illinoistech-itm/jhajek/itmo-453/syllabus/syllabus.md

 **Required Textbook:**

-The Practice of Cloud System Administration: Designing and Operating Large Distributed Systems, Volume 2, Thomas A. Limoncelli, Strata R. Chalup and Christina J. Hogan, 2014.
-ISBN: 978-0321943187

-You will be using an existing or creating an account at [Amazon Web Services](https://aws.amazon.com/ "AWS Web services URL").
-This will require a Credit Card for registration purposes -- but there won't be any extra cost.

-**Readings:** Readings for the class will be assigned from the textbooks; there will be additional reading assigned in the form of online reading.
-All readings should be done before coming to class on the assigned date, and are mandatory and expected.
-Generally if you do the readings you will excel in the course, as the lectures serve as a clarification and explanation of material you should al-ready be familiar with.
-Completion of reading may be verified by quizzes.
-Specific readings are assigned by topic above.

 **Course Notes:**  It is recommended to take notes from the oral discussion portion of the class.

 **Attendance:** Undergrad attendance is expected and will be counted as part of your grade.